Rye (Shishkin)

 Rye (Рожь), sometimes A Rye Field, is an oil painting of 1878 by the Russian painter Ivan Shishkin.
 It depicts a field of rye near the village of Lekarevo, west of Yelabuga in Tatarstan.
 It measures 107 × 187 cm and is held by the Tretyakov Gallery.

 Shishkin was born in 1832 into a Russian merchant family in Yelabuga, then in Vyatka Governorate (today the Republic of Tatarstan), beside the Kama River some 200 km east of Kazan.
 As with many of his works, this painting draws from the countryside near his early home.
-It include two common elements from Shishkin's work: pine trees, and a road leading away from the viewer.
+It includes two common elements from Shishkin's work: pine trees, and a road leading away from the viewer.
 Two earlier works in the collection of the Tretyakov, made by Shishkin in the 1860s, show travellers among fields of rye.